SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 Click the **Send** button to get the response from the server.

-As a result we get all the books stored in the database.
+As a result, we get all the books stored in the database.

 ```js
 {